MOohTus/ODAMNet/docs/source/pages/network/NetworkVisualisation.rst

     .. cssclass:: italic

-        To run an Active Module Identification with data requested, see :ref:`Use-case 1 <useCase1_AMI>` or with data provided by users, see :ref:`Use-case 2 <useCase2_AMI>`.
+        To run an Active Module Identification with data retrieved by queries, see :ref:`Use-case 1 <useCase1_AMI>` or with data provided by users, see :ref:`Use-case 2 <useCase2_AMI>`.

 The :numref:`cytoscapeAMI` is an example of AMI results visualisation.